-Currently, an economically directed selection of drilling technology is the only chance to reduce the expenses.
-The appraisal of suitable drilling technology for accessing geothermal resources, followed by relevant requirements for expenses in conventional deepths, offers the following possibilities:
+Currently only by economically directed selection of drilling technology is a significant change in the expense of reduction possible.
+The appraisal of suitable drilling technology for an accession of geothermal resources, followed by relevant requirements on expenses in conventional deeps, offers following possibilities:

-- Rotary drilling,
+- rotary drilling,

 - PDC kit,

-- Pneumatic hammer,
+- pneumatic hammer,

-- Hydraulic hammer.
+- hydraulic hammer.